Kent, Washington: History

 The Kent area was first permanently settled by European Americans in the 1850s along the banks of what was then the White River.
 The first settler was Samuel Russell, who sailed the White and Duwamish rivers until he claimed a plot of land southeast of modern-day downtown Kent in the spring of 1853.
 Russell was followed by several other settlers who quickly staked claims around the area.
 The settlements were originally known as "White River" and later the town was called "Titusville" after an early settler by the name of James Henry Titus.
 (There is still a "Titusville Station" sign on Gowe Street near First Avenue).
 In 1861 a post office was established under the name White River and was located at the farm of David and Irena Neely who settled in modern-day Kent in 1854.
 In 1855 their farm was attacked by Native Americans when David Neely served as a lieutenant in the Territorial Army.
 Another settler was Henry L. Yesler, who was the first sawmill operator in Seattle.
 By 1870 the population was 277 and all of the quality bottom-land had been claimed.

-Throughout the 1860s and 70's, grain and forage crops such as wheat, barley, oats, hay, and timothy accounted for much of the annual return of farmers in the valley.
+Throughout the 1860s and 70s, grain and forage crops such as wheat, barley, oats, hay, and timothy accounted for much of the annual return of farmers in the valley.
 During the late 1870s the town discovered hops production as a major source of income.
 Due to an aphid invasion which affected hops crops in Europe, hops from the Puget Sound area began to command high prices.
 Hops were shipped from Titusville either by the river or via rail.
 In 1889 the town was renamed for the County of Kent, the major hops-producing region in England.
 Ezra Meeker was asked by the Northern Pacific Railroad to name its station.
 Meeker suggested that it be known as Kent as it was "Hop Capitol of the West".
 Hops production in the White River valley came to an end soon after its own invasion of aphids in 1891.

-Kent was officially incorporated on May 28, 1890, with a population of 793, the second city incorporated in King County.
-Seattle was the first.
+Kent was officially incorporated on May 28, 1890, with a population of 793, the second city incorporated in King County (after Seattle).

 After the turn of the 20th century the area turned to dairy farming and was home to a Carnation condensed milk plant.
 Flooding from both the Green and the White Rivers was a constant problem.
 In 1906, flooding changed the course of the White River, which reduced the flood hazard by half.
 The Green River continued to present problems until the creation of the Howard A. Hanson Dam at Eagle Gorge in 1962.

 During and after the Great Depression, Kent was known as the "Lettuce Capital of the World".
 After WWII, Kent began to grow more rapidly.
 From 1953 to 1960 the city's size grew twelve-fold.
 In 1965 Boeing began building in Kent, followed a few years later by other aerospace and high-tech companies.